cakraawijaya/Basic-Calculator-with-C-Sharp/README.md

 ## Get Started
 1. Download this repository.<br>
-2. Extract the file and open it with Visual Studio 2015.<br>
+2. Extract the file.<br>
-3. Run the application program or click on the basic_calculator (.exe) application.<br>
+3. Run the application program through Visual Studio 2015 or by clicking on the basic_calculator (.exe) application.<br>
 4. Please enjoy [Done].

 <br><br>